-- The Group relies on contractual arrangements with the VIEs and their equity holders for a majority all of its PRC operations, which may not be as effective as direct ownership in providing operational control; - The Group may have to incur significant cost to enforce, or may not be able to effectively enforce, the contractual arrangements with the VIEs and their equity holders in the event of a breach or non-compliance by the VIEs or their equity holders; and - Each of the shareholders of the VIEs is also a director of the Company or its subsidiaries, and has a duty of care and loyalty to the Company and its shareholders as a whole under Cayman Islands law.
+- The Group may have to incur significant cost to enforce, or may not be able to effectively enforce, the contractual arrangements with the VIEs and their equity holders in the event of a breach or non-compliance by the VIEs or their equity holders; and - Each of the shareholders of the VIEs is also a director of the Company or its subsidiaries, and has a duty of care and loyalty to the Company and its shareholders as a whole under Cayman Islands law.
 Under the contractual arrangements with the VIEs and their shareholders, (a) the Company may replace any such individual as a shareholder of the VIEs at the Company's discretion, and (b) each of these individuals has executed a power of attorney to appoint the WFOE or its designated third party to vote on their behalf and exercise shareholder rights of the VIE.
 However, the Company cannot assure that these individuals will act in the best interests of the Company should any conflicts of interest arise, or that any conflicts of interest will be resolved in the Company's favor.
 These individuals may breach or cause the VIE to breach the existing contractual arrangements.
 If the Company cannot resolve any conflicts of interest or disputes between the Company and any of these individuals, the Company would have to rely on legal proceedings, which may be expensive, time-consuming and disruptive to its operations.
 There is also substantial uncertainty as to the outcome of any such legal proceedings. - There are, however, substantial uncertainties regarding the interpretation and application of current or future PRC laws and regulations.
 Particularly, in January 2015, the Ministry of Commerce published a discussion draft of the proposed Foreign Investment Law for public review and comments.
 Under the draft Foreign Investment Law, variable interest entities would also be deemed as foreign-invested enterprises, if they are ultimately "controlled" by foreign investors, and be subject to restrictions on foreign investments.
 The draft Foreign Investment Law, if enacted as proposed, may materially impact the entire legal framework regulating the foreign investments in China as well as the viability of the Group's current corporate structure, corporate governance and business operations in many aspects.